ryancrass/pmxhelpr/README.md

 The goal of pmxhelpr is to make pharmacometrics workflows more standardized, efficient, and reproducible.
-This package provides helper and wrapper functions for common steps in the modeling analysis workflow outside of model parameter estimation.
+This package provides helper and wrapper functions for common steps in the modeling analysis workflow, outside of model parameter estimation.
 Currently, workflows cover key steps in exploratory data analysis and model evaluation.

 ## Documentation